abrochard/kubel/README.md

 ## Features
 We now support managing pretty much any resource!

-- switch context and namespace
+- Switch context and namespace.
-- show any resource (pods/services/deployments/etc)
+- Show any resource (pods/services/deployments/etc).
-- highlight a resource by name
+- Highlight a resource by name.
-- copy resource name to clipboard
+- Copy resource name to clipboard.
-- show and edit resource details
+- Show and edit resource details.
-- show rollout history for a resource
+- Show rollout history for a resource.
-- delete a resource
+- Delete a resource.
-- tail container logs (possibly with `-f` follow flag)
+- Tail container logs (possibly with `-f` follow flag).
-- copy container log command to clipboard
+- Copy container log command to clipboard.
-- port forward a pod to your localhost
+- Port forward a pod to your localhost.
-- exec into a pod using tramp
+- Exec into a pod using tramp.
+- Multiple kubel buffers, each one with different context, namespace, and resource.

 ## Installation